lfr/FSharp.Domain.Validation/README.md

 Block.value email // → string
 ```

 There's also an experimental operator `%` that essentially does the same thing.
-Note that this operator is *opened* automatically along with the namespace `FSharp.ValidationBlocks`, so to avoid operator pollution this is marked as experimental until the final operator characters are decided.
+Note that this operator is *opened* automatically along with the namespace `FSharp.ValidationBlocks`.
+To avoid operator pollution this is advertised as experimental until the final operator characters are decided.

 ```fsharp
 // experimental — same as Block.value